wbalmer/petitRADTRANS/docs/content/contributing.rst

 - Functions intended to be used by users should have `type hints <https://peps.python.org/pep-0484/>`_.
 - Avoid extremely long functions.
 As a rule of thumb, if a function is more than 100 lines long, break it into smaller functions.
 - Docstrings:
-    - must follow the `Google style <https://google.github.io/styleguide/pyguide.html#383-functions-and-methods>`_.
+    - Must follow the `Google style <https://google.github.io/styleguide/pyguide.html#383-functions-and-methods>`_.
-    - must follow the normal sentence rules for docstrings.
+    - Must follow the normal sentence rules.
 - Comments (starting with ``#`` on Python):
-    - must never end with a dot,
+    - Must never end with a dot.
-    - on a line without code, must start with an uppercase,
+    - On a line without code, must start with an uppercase.
-    - on a line with code, must start with a lowercase,
+    - On a line with code, must start with a lowercase.
-    - may be exceed the line character limit (120) if they are on a line with code or unbreakable (e.g. URL), in that case add ``# noqa E501`` at the end of the comment to signal ``flake8`` that this is expected.
+    - May be exceed the line character limit (120) if they are on a line with code or unbreakable (e.g. URL), in that case add ``# noqa E501`` at the end of the comment to signal ``flake8`` that this is expected.
 - If you are using PyCharm, fix all errors, warnings, and weak warnings, with the following exceptions:
-    - errors related to the import of Fortran extensions can be ignored as long as the code works and does not produce warnings.
+    - Errors related to the import of Fortran extensions can be ignored as long as the code works and does not produce warnings.
-    - warnings related to expected types or not found references can be ignored if the warning is related to an external library or a fortran function, as long as the code works and does not produce warnings.
+    - Warnings related to expected types or not found references can be ignored if the warning is related to an external library or a fortran function, as long as the code works and does not produce warnings.
-    - weak warnings related to not using ``kwargs`` can be ignored: this is part of the code architecture.
+    - Weak warnings related to not using ``kwargs`` can be ignored: this is part of the code architecture.

 .. _test_suite: